 Soaps and detergents are the substances used for cleaning.

-A soap has a large non ionic hydrocarbon group and an ionic group.
+Soap has a large non-ionic hydrocarbon group and an ionic group.
 COONa.

 (1) Sodium stearate (C17H35COONa)